graphql/graphql-spec/spec/Section 5 -- Validation.md

 - Let {selectionType} be the result type of {selection}
 - If {selectionType} is a scalar or enum:
   - The subselection set of that selection must be empty
-- If {selectionType} is an interface, union, or object
+- If {selectionType} is an interface, union, intersection, or object
   - The subselection set of that selection must NOT BE empty

 **Explanatory Text**